Genivia/RE-flex/README.md

 - Generates scanners for lexical analysis on files, C++ streams, (wide) strings, and memory such as mmap files.
 - Indent/nodent/dedent anchors to match indentation levels to tokenize.
-- Lazy quantifiers, no hacks are needed to work around greedy repetitions.
+- Lazy quantifiers for POSIX regex matching, i.e. no hacks are needed to work around greedy repetitions.
 - Word boundary anchors.
 - Freespace mode option to improve readability of lexer specifications.
 - `%class` and `%init` to customize the generated Lexer classes.